magento/devdocs/src/guides/v2.3/performance-best-practices/software.md

 #### APCU

 We recommend enabling the [PHP APCu extension](https://getcomposer.org/doc/articles/autoloader-optimization.md#optimization-level-2-b-apcu-cache) and [configuring `composer` to support it]({{ page.baseurl }}/performance-best-practices/deployment-flow.html#preprocess-dependency-injection-instructions) to optimize for maximum performance.
-This extension caches file locations for opened files, which increases performance for Magento server calls including pages, ajax calls, and endpoints.
+This extension caches file locations for opened files, which increases performance for Magento server calls including pages, Ajax calls, and endpoints.

 Edit your `apcu.ini` file to include the following: